Posts

 Showing posts from April, 2011

-Volleyball, Soccer, 4-Wheelers, Parties and a Very Angry Orthopedic Surgeon
+Volleyball, Soccer, 4-Wheelers, and a Very Angry Orthopedic Surgeon

 So I went back to Honduras for Easter break.
 I invited a whole bunch of friends over to the beach and we all had a blast.
 Among the activities I tried: -Volleball: I played twice without a single hiccup.
 Jumping, spiking, falling, sweating.. it felt great. -Soccer: I played beach soccer for a good hour, running, sprinting, and falling..
-No hiccups either. -4-Wheelers: I rode bikes on the beach, very bumpy, no hiccups. -Parties: non-stop for a whole week.
+No hiccups either. -4-Wheelers: I rode bikes on the beach, very bumpy, no hiccups.
 Our dear friend and orthopedic surgeon came to visit us as well.
 He wasn't happy.
 Even though he has no experience with ADR's, his concerns with it have always been the risk that the disc might prolapse into the bone.
 He says the bone matter never regains its original strength and that I should think LONG-TERM about the durability of the attachment and bone quality.
 I immediately sat up straight and realized that i'd been overdoing myself despite me being able to do so.
-I'm almost 6 months post-op living the life
+I'm almost 6 months post-op living the life of a 15 year old with a fake id.
+He tol...

 So far, my recommendations for anyone with back problems..